-Fund Fund Number Title Restrictions Fund Type : General Fund • fund is the chief operating fund of a local gove e required to be accounted for in another fund. rnment.
-GAAP prescribes that the fund be used "to account for all financial resources ."
+Fund Fund Number Title Restrictions

+Fund Type: General Fund

+The general fund is the chief operating fund of a local government.
+GAAP prescribes that the fund be used "to account for all financial resources except those required to be accounted for in another fund."

 1000-1001 General Fund No restrictions other than for public purpose.
 1000-1501 Disposition Of Real Property Limited to activities related to the disposition of Real Property.

-Fund Type : Special Revenue Funds express purp account for pose of using the proceeds to finance road main the proceeds for specific revenue sources that specific purpose.
-For example, a government may levy a tax on gasoline with the ntenance and repair.
-GAAP provides that special revenue funds may be used to are legally restricted to expenditure for specified purposes.
-In practice, this definition government as well as those imposed by the governing body.
+Fund Type: Special Revenue Funds

+Special revenue funds are revenue sources set aside for a specific purpose.
+For example, a government may levy a tax on gasoline with the express purpose of using the proceeds to finance road maintenance and repair.
+GAAP provides that special revenue funds may be used to account for the proceeds for specific revenue sources that are legally restricted to expenditure for specified purposes.
+In practice, this definition encompasses legal restrictions imposed by parties outside government as well as those imposed by the governing body.

 2000-2001 Comm Dev Block Grant Revenue Can only be used for programs to benefit lower income, elderly and/or handicapped persons.
-Also has a location restriction.
-2000-2002 Revolving Loans - RRP Limited to uses designed by the lending agency.
-2000 2027 Transformative Climate Comm Limited to uses designated by the Crant

-2000-2001 Comm Dev Block Grant Revenue Can only be used for programs to benefit lower income, elderly and/o handicapped persons.
 Also has a location restriction.
 2000-2002 Revolving Loans - RRP Limited to uses designed by the lending agency.
 2000-2027 Transformative Climate Comm Limited to uses designated by the Grant.
 2000-2035 Housing Related Parks Programs Part of Prop 1C, for the creation, development or rehabilitation of parks and recreation facilities.
 2000-2041 American Rescue Plan Act-ARPA Limited to uses designated by the Grant.
 2060-2064 Federal Grants Public Works Limited to uses designated by the Grant.
 2070-2073 Misc State Grants - Parks Limited to Parks uses designated by the various grants.
 2070-2074 State Grants-Public Works Limited to uses designated by the Grant.
 2070-2079 Prop 68 Grant - PARCS Limited to PARCS activity as designated by the Grant.
 2100-2102 Prop.
 111 - Special Gas Tax Can only be used for public street purposes both maintenance and improvement.
 2100-2103 ABX8 6 Gas Tax (formerly TCRP) Can only be used for public street purposes both maintenance and improvement.
 2100-2104 SB1 Road Repair Gas Tax Can only be used for public street purposes both maintenance and improvement.
 2300-2308 R/W Acquisition-Tract 6124 Limited to Tract 6124 Right of Way Activity.
 2300-2311 R/W Acquisition-Tract 6052 Limited to Tract 6052 Right of Way Activity.
 2300-2316 R/W Acquisition-Tract 6210 Limited to Tract 6210 Right of Way Activity.
 2300-2317 R/W Acquisition-Tract 6214 Limited to Tract 6214 Right of Way Activity.
 2300-2318 R/W Acquisition-Tract 6249 Limited to Tract 6249 Right of Way Activity.
 2300-2319 R/W Acquisition-Tract 6258 Limited to Tract 6258 Right of Way Activity.
 2300-2321 R/W Acquisition-Tract 6285 Limited to Tract 6285 Right of Way Activity.
 2300-2322 R/W Acquisition-Tract 6261 Limited to Tract 6261 Right of Way Activity.
 2300-2323 R/W Acquisition-Tract 6224 Limited to Tract 6224 Right of Way Activity.
 2300-2324 R/W Acquisition-Tract 6162 Limited to Tract 6162 Right of Way Activity.
 2300-2325 R/W Acquisition-Tract 6281 Limited to Tract 6281 Right of Way Activity.